yanchannn/506F20GroupProject/README.md

 ## Navigating the repo

-* The full core example with output and figures can be found in Group7.html
+* The full core example with outputs and figures can be found in Group7.html
 * The source code for:
   + R: [R](https://github.com/aravind1338/506F20GroupProject/tree/main/R) folder
   + Stata: [Stata](https://github.com/aravind1338/506F20GroupProject/tree/main/STATA) folder